 jar command in a Java SDK uses this format.

 Create a dump file of thread information from the

 myserver server status in a ZIP archive called

 server dump serverName [options]

 The name of the server to run the command against.
-If no server is specified, a server called
+If you do not specify a server name, the command uses

 Specifies a target file for the